Quadra-Ryo/Easy-versioning-sphinx/README.md

 # Easy Versioning (Sphinx documentation build tool)

-This Python script automates the full workflow of preparing, versioning, building, and organizing documentation from Markdown files using Sphinx.
+This Python script automates the full workflow of preparing, versioning, building, and organizing documentation from Markdown files using the Sphinx Framework.

 It’s designed for teams and organizations who want to **self-host** their documentation sites and prefer full control over the hosting environment and theme customization.
 Easy Versioning works as an **alternative approach** for managing versioned and multilingual docs, complementing existing Sphinx workflows.